cucumber-ltd/brand/CONTRIBUTING.md

 <text id="™" fill="#000" font-family="Roboto" font-size="NN"><tspan x="..." y="...">™</tspan></text>
 ```

+Modify fonts:

+* Change `font-family="Roboto-Regular, Roboto"` to `font-family="Roboto"`
+* Change `font-family="InsigniaLTStd, Insignia LT Std"` to `font-family="Insignia LT Std"`

+(Sketch sets `font-family`, which doesn't work with `rsvg-convert` until the part before the comma is removed).

+Verify colours:

+* Make sure all colours are in the official palette (see `/Cucumber_Branc_V1.0.pdf`)
+* The *variable* colours (which we'll generate into red,green,purple,orange,yellow,black) should be `#000`

 ## Generate SVGs, PNGs and JPGs

     ./scripts/make

 That's it!
 You should now have a lot of images in the `images/**` folders.

+## TODO

+* Add the Insignia font to git
+* Write SVGO plugins for the TM id, font correction and verifying colours
+* Improve Makefile so it doesn't rebuild everything every time